Are you interested in becoming an online Affiliate Marketer? Are you disappointed with the performance of other programs?

 Amazon pioneered affiliate marketing online.
 They remain one of the most popular programs available today.
 But we have a contender; Ebay and their partner program.
-What sets these apart and how you can make more money by choosing the right one is a very important consideration.
+What sets these apart, especially the payout is an important consideration.

 Determining the answer in many cases will come down to actual implementation and testing.
 But before you do that, lets look at how they stack up against each other on an introductory level.